Insider Lab

 Microsoft Storm-0558 SaaS Breach Path

-Case Study 2: SolarWinds SUNBURST Attack
+Case study 2: SolarWinds SUNBURST attack

 Moving on to another case study, we will discuss the SolarWinds SUNBURST Attack.
 Uncovered in 2020, the threat actor behind the SUNBURST attacks leveraged the Microsoft Graph API to perform data exfiltration.
 This SUNBURST attack impacted various government entities and major players within the technology sector.